learn-co-curriculum/python-p3-crud-with-sqlalchemy/README.md

 ## Read Records

-There are many qays to structure a query in SQLAlchemy, but they all begin with the session's `query()` instance method:
+There are many ways to structure a query in SQLAlchemy, but they all begin with the session's `query()` instance method:

 ```py